dysoct/unifi-tv/README.md

 ![Cover Image](https://i.ibb.co/PmYn5c5/image.png)

-# Update (15/6/2021)
+# Update (17/6/2021)
-Seems that they have fixed this issue, and it's working now.
-Video guides are now available!
-See "And now, the ultimate guide for this particular playlist" for info.
+Radio stations are now available!
+You can access radio stations offered in unifi TV (988, Suria FM).
+To access, refresh your playlist.

 ## Update / Information
 Found out that the timeshifting feature uses Wowza's nDVR (as it uses nDVR in the PlayTV website).
 (Unconfirmed)